wafisharif/studio-physics/README.md

-# Physics Studio
+# Studio Physics

-A static website teaching AP Physics concepts from first principles — no memorization, no fluff.
+A static website teaching physics concepts from first principles — no memorization, no fluff.

 **Live at [studiophysics.com](https://studiophysics.com)**